Randee Heller

 Randee Heller (born Randee Antzis; June 10, 1947) is an American television and film actress.
 Her first high-profile role was as Alice in the 1970s sitcom Soap, portraying one of television's first lesbian characters.

-Heller is also known for her portrayal of Lucille LaRusso in the films The Karate Kid and The Karate Kid Part III and in the streaming series Cobra Kai, as well as her appearances as Bert Cooper's and Don Draper's elderly secretary Ida Blankenship on the series Mad Men.
+Heller is also known for her portrayal of Lucille LaRusso in the films The Karate Kid and The Karate Kid Part III and in the streaming series Cobra Kai, as well as her appearances as Bert Cooper's and Don Draper's elderly secretary Ida Blankenship on the series Mad Men, for which she was nominated for Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Early life

 Heller was born on June 10, 1947, in Brooklyn, New York City, and grew up in West Hempstead, New York, on Long Island, of Russian Jewish heritage.
 After initially attending Emerson College in Boston, she returned to Long Island to graduate in 1969 from Adelphi University, where she studied theater.

 Career

 The summer after graduation, Heller was cast in an Off-Broadway production of Godspell.
 She assumed the role of Rizzo in the Broadway musical production of Grease.
 In 1978, Heller moved from New York to California to pursue film and television work.

 Heller's role as Alice, one of the television's first lesbian characters, on the TV series Soap received mixed reviews, with criticism primarily directed not at her acting but at the stereotyping of her character.
 The Boston Herald said that the characterization shows how "the networks have generally depicted lesbians either as suicidal losers or sexual predators."
 For example, it identifies Alice as "TV's first recurring lesbian character," noting that she "first tries to throw herself off a bridge, then falls for Jodie (Billy Crystal), a confused gay man, and finally runs off."
 Ahead of filming, producers ordered Heller's newly permed hair straightened at the network's insistence.
 Of a later episode in which Alice introduces her girlfriend, Heller said, "I went to kiss her in rehearsals and they said, 'No no no … you can’t do that.'
 I said, 'But she’s my girlfriend!'
 'No, no no no, we can’t do that, we just cannot do that.'
 So it was so careful, it was so delicate in those days that you couldn’t really do your thing. … They wanted me to be a heterosexual homosexual."
 Heller would appear as a lesbian character again in a 2010 episode of Grey's Anatomy "Almost Grown," playing the partner of a female patient with a brain tumor.